DataDog/integrations-extras/nobl9/README.md

 unique within each project and are validated against some RFC and DNS names.
 The name must contain only lowercase alphanumeric characters and dashes.
 For
 example: `my-datadog-data-source`
-5. Enter a Description (optional).
+5. Enter a description (optional).
 Add the team or owner details and explain the purpose of creating this specific data source.
 Adding a description can provide immediate context for any team member